xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 formal  parameters, and may be referred to in  the  body  of  the procedure  by  those  names.
 The  names  used for  the  formal parameters  are  really  arbitrary.
 Only  the  position really counts.
-In  the  example  above,  the name 'X' simply means "the first parameter" wherever it is used.
+In  the  example  above,  the name `X` simply means "the first parameter" wherever it is used.

 When a procedure is called,  the "actual parameters" passed to it